 Kid’s birthdays can be a challenge, especially if you decide to organize a party and invite the neighborhood masses as well as your nearest and dearest relatives.
-Not only can it cost a few more dollars than you want to spend, it has the potential for producing a lot of mess and waste.
-From leftover food to paper plates, balloons and wrapping paper, you’ll be lucky to get away with only a few bags of garbage after the big day.
+Not only can it cost a few more dollars than you want to spend, but it also has the potential for producing a lot of mess and waste.
+From leftover food to paper plates, balloons, and wrapping paper, you’ll be lucky to get away with only a few bags of garbage after the big day.

 Fortunately, there are plenty of ways to stay green and cut down on the amount of waste you produce from your next birthday celebration.
 Here are just a few of our top tips:

 Rather than sugary drinks and lots of cake, you could opt to try something more adventurous and less traditional for your kid’s green birthday party.
 Think back to your own childhood and you may be able to come up with quite a few low cost, much greener activities such as arranging a treasure trail or wildlife journey into some nearby woods.